minMelody/Breadboard8/README.md

 ![example of conditional jump not yet implemented](screenshot-no-jc.png)

-Meanwhile a working conditional jump carry will execute on a loop.
+Meanwhile a working jump if carry will execute on a loop.

 ![example of working jump carry with Breadboard8mini](screenshot-working-jc.png)